iso4free/spedit/README.md

  Sources also avaliasble in the 'archive/spedit 3.0' directory.
 ![SPEDit v.3.0 UI](doc/spedit3.png)

-For now I decided create new version of SPEDit from scratch using CodeTyphon IDE with lot of functionality.
+For now I decided to create a new version of SPEDit from scratch using CodeTyphon IDE with lot of functionality.
 This version get number 4.

 DEV.LOG